chhylp123/BitMapperBS/README.md

 >3. (update on November 28, 2018) Although BitMapperBS itself is significantly faster than other methods, the slow disk I/O cannot be accelerated.
 In practice, the most serious bottleneck of BitMapperBS is the poor performance of disk I/O, especially when using multiple CPU threads.
 Thus, if you want to run BitMapperBS using many CPU threads, we suggest you to adopt at least one of the following strategies:
    >> (1) To reduce the amount of disk I/O, you can use the compressed fastq files (.fastq.gz or .fq.gz format) rather than the uncompressed raw files (.fastq or .fq format).

-   >> (2) To reduce the amount of disk I/O, you can output the mapping results in BAM format (using --bam) rather than SAM format.
+   >> (2) To reduce the amount of disk I/O, you can output the mapping results in BAM format (using the option --bam) rather than SAM format.

    >> (3) The input files and output files of BitMapperBS (e.g., the read files and the output SAM files) can be saved in fast solid state drives (SSD) storage devices, rather than slow hard disk drive (HDD) storage devices.